NURSING IN AUSTRALIA |

 Nurses Sponsored by an Employer

-Temporary Business (Long Stay) visa (subclass 457)
+Temporary Employment Visa (subclass 457)

-This is usually used for registered nurses to work in Australia for an approved business sponsor, for up to four years.
+This is usually used for Registered Nurses to work in Australia for an approved business sponsor, for up to four years.
 Your accompanying family members can work and study in Australia.

 Employer Nomination Scheme